hmustafamail/chaid_estat_classification/README.md

 Joseph Luchman created the `chaid` function for STATA in 2014, which creates decision trees.
 However, logistic models are still better supported -- they can be validated on out-of-sample datasets using the `estat classification` function.

 That's where `chaid_estat_classification` comes in.
-When completed, it will provide the ability to test decision trees on any dataset, after creating the tree.
+It provides the ability to test decision trees on any dataset, after creating the tree.

+Please note that, although I have validated this code against a small example of predicting a binary variable, it has not been rigorously tested.